aaronhktan/jyut-dict/README.md

 /jyːt ˈdɪkʃənɛɹi/

-A program to look up words in Chinese, with Simplified Chinese, Traditional Chinese, Pinyin, Jyutping, and English input.
-Currently on macOS, Windows, and Ubuntu.
+A program to look up words in Mandarin or Cantonese, with Simplified Chinese, Traditional Chinese, Pinyin, Jyutping, and English input.

+Available for macOS, Windows, and Ubuntu.

 [Download now!](https://github.com/aaronhktan/jyut-dict/releases)